 - Drill Sergeant Nasty: Alex is a former Drill Sergeant, and gives Saffron a taste of the real deal on their first day, and uses it as a threat every now and then.

 - Happily Ever After: Alex is living with the woman from the lesbian bar, and best of all, Saffron survived, and is now a Marine.

-- Hide Your Gays: The reason Alex, and many real soldiers, got honorably discharged was because she wasn't good enough at hiding her gay.
+- Hide Your Lesbians: The reason Alex, and many real soldiers, got honorably discharged was because she wasn't good enough at hiding her lesbian.

 - Kick the Dog: Burner was already an abusive, meth-head jerkwad.
 Then he tries to rape Alex, saying he's going to film it, and implying he already did the same to Saffron.

 - Old Shame: Alex's lesbian past, once she is an officer.

 - Retired Badass: Alex, although her retirement was forced.